egberts/egberts.github.io-src/content/articles/dnssec-keys.md

 ======================
 [jtable]
 Key, Usage, Frequency of Use
-ZSK, Private, Used by authoritative server to create RRSIG for zone data Used somewhat frequently depending on the zone, whenever authoritative zone data changes or re-signing is needed.
+ZSK, Private, "Used by authoritative server to create RRSIG for zone data Used somewhat frequently depending on the zone, whenever authoritative zone data changes or re-signing is needed."
-ZSK, Public, Used by recursive server to validate zone data RRset Used very frequently, whenever recursive server validates a response
+ZSK, Public, "Used by recursive server to validate zone data RRset Used very frequently, whenever recursive server validates a response"
-KSK, Private, Used by authoritative server to create RRSIG for ZSK and KSK Public (DNSKEY) Very infrequently, whenever ZSK's or KSK's change (every year or every five years in our examples)
+KSK, Private, "Used by authoritative server to create RRSIG for ZSK and KSK Public (DNSKEY) Very infrequently, whenever ZSK's or KSK's change (every year or every five years in our examples)"
-KSK, Public, Used by recursive server to validate DNSKEY RRset Used very frequently, whenever recursive server validates a DNSKEY RRset
+KSK, Public, "Used by recursive server to validate DNSKEY RRset Used very frequently, whenever recursive server validates a DNSKEY RRset"
 [/jtable]

 References